-A low documentation (low doc) loan is a mortgage that can be taken out using different documentation to that required by a full documentation (full doc) loan.
+A low documentation (low doc) home loan is a mortgage that can be taken out using different income verification documentation to that required by a full documentation (full doc) home loan.

 These are often used by self-employed borrowers, who may find it difficult to provide conventional proof of income.

-Once upon a time, a low doc loan was just that: a mortgage that could be taken out using minimal documentation.
-However, following the global financial crisis and subsequent tightening up of lending criteria, today’s low doc loans look very different to their ancestors.
+A low doc loan used to be referred to as a mortgage that could be taken out using minimal documentation.
+Following the global financial crisis and subsequent tightening up of mortgage lending criteria, today’s low doc loans work a little differently.

-Every loan has to pass a ‘not suitable’ test that ensures borrowers are in a position to manage their loan repayments.
-As a result, low doc loans now look much like standard full documentation loans, with the main difference being the documentation or evidence used to satisfy the lender’s loan suitability and credit assessment criteria, including proof of a borrower’s income.
+As a result, low doc loans now look much like standard full documentation loans, with the main difference being the documentation or evidence used as proof of the borrower’s income, to meet the lender’s credit assessment criteria.

 What documents can you use to prove your income?
 Pepper’s Alt Doc loans consider many different forms of evidence.
 For self-employed borrowers, this may include:

-• Evidence of ABN registration for 12 or 24 months (depending on loan).
+- Evidence of ABN registration for 6 months

-• Evidence of GST registration for 6 or 12 months (depending on loan).
+- Evidence of GST registration for 6 months